Natural Gas Plant Makes A Play For Coal's Market, Using 'Clean' Technology

 The federal government has spent billions of dollars on research to make carbon capture attractive to utilities — partly to keep the coal industry alive.
 The irony here is that Brown has chosen to run his plant by burning natural gas — not coal.
 Natural gas is cheaper and cleaner, Brown said, and there's lots of it.

 Some environmentalists are excited by the technology.
-George Peridas is an engineer at the Natural Resources Defense Council, one of several environmental advocacy groups that support carbon capture research.
+"From our point of view, we're talking about climate protection," said George Peridas, an engineer at the Natural Resources Defense Council, one of several environmental advocacy groups that support carbon capture research.

-"From our point of view, we're talking about climate protection," Peridas said.
 "From the standpoint of the fossil fuel producers, I think they are looking at the bottom line.
 They are looking at survival; they are looking at creating new jobs."

 But to make carbon capture work in the commercial world, investors have to believe in it, too, and some think carbon capture may have come along too late.